SoD-business/PDF-tools/README.md

 ## License

-PDF Tools is distributed under the MIT License.
+PDF Tools is distributed under the GNU GPLv3.
 For more details, see the LICENSE file.